Insights

 For those who do dare to party, it is not all bad news.
 Issues can be avoided with the application of a bit of common-sense, and an employer will have a defence against discrimination claims if it has taken all reasonable steps to prevent it.

-Of course, the risk of discrimination is not just for Christmas, and so good employers will provide basic training on this type of thing periodically anyway.
-Having a strong and inclusive workplace culture also helps.
-Again, good employers tend to foster this all year around, primarily through the excellent work performed by their HR teams.
+Of course, the risk of discrimination is not just for Christmas, and so good employers will have a strong and inclusive workplace culture anyway.

-• dispel all myths that ‘anything goes’ at the Christmas party.
-Make employees aware of the standards of behaviour expected and of the consequences of inappropriate behaviour (if it helps, feel free to forward them this article);
+• make employees aware of the standards of behaviour expected and of the consequences of inappropriate behaviour;

 • refer employees to the company’s Anti-Harassment and Equal Opportunities Policy and gently remind them that this will apply for the duration of the evening;

 • control the flow of alcohol and provide non-alcoholic alternatives.
-Most incidents occur when people get too drunk, and nothing makes people more likely to over-indulge than an unlimited free bar; and
+Most incidents occur when people get too drunk, and nothing makes people more likely to over-indulge than an unlimited free bar;

 These simple steps should serve to limit both the scope for problems occurring in the first place and the potential liability if an incident does occur.